sleepyHolo/SpireMod_GifSpireCard/README.md

     (Steam will install GifSpireCard before running _Slay the Spire_)

 ## Usage
 This project can be used as a tool mod for _Slay the Spire_.
 GIF files can be given as imgUrl for `basemod.abstracts.CustomCard` via sideloading GSC.
 [Wiki - Sideload GSC](https://github.com/sleepyHolo/SpireMod_GifSpireCard/wiki/Sideload-GSC) may help.

+You can create GIFs for _Slay the Spire_ cards with `gif_builder.py`.
+[Wiki - gif_builder.py Documentation](https://github.com/sleepyHolo/SpireMod_GifSpireCard/wiki/gif_builder.py-Documentation) may help.

 ## GIF Source
 Unless otherwise noted, all GIFs are from [GIPHY](https://giphy.com/).